Lathe Machine-Introduction,Working, 9 Parts,Types, Advantage

 In the Mechanical Engineering field Lathe machine plays an important role in Manufacturing.
 In this article, I am going to discuss the Lathe machine in detail.

-• A lathe is a machine tool which is used to remove unwanted metals from the work piece to give desired shape and size.
+• A lathe is a machine tool used to remove unwanted metals from a work-piece to give the desired shape and size.

-• Lathe machine is one of the most important machine tools which is used in the metalworking industry.
+• Lathe machine are one of the most important machine tools that is used in the metal working industry.

 • The cutting tool is feed into the work piece which rotates about its own axis causing the workpiece to form the desired shape.